sarthakmalan/Impact-of-Content-Recommendation-Systems-on-User-Polarization---2210991630-2210992262-2210992308/README.md

 # Research-Paper
-# 📄 Impact of Content Recommendation Systems on User Polarization
+#  Impact of Content Recommendation Systems on User Polarization

-##  Overview

-This research paper explores how content recommendation systems influence user polarization on social media platforms.
-With the rise of personalized content feeds, recommendation algorithms have become central to shaping user experiences.
-While these systems improve engagement, they can also lead to unintended consequences such as echo chambers and ideological polarization.

-This study compares **engagement-based** and **diversity-based** recommendation strategies to evaluate their impact on user opinions and behavior.

----

 ##  Authors